Who is this course for?

 2 years [taught part part-time, block delivery – 2 x 2 days per module supported by online teaching and learning] plus an additional 9 months for the dissertation stage.

-It is anticipated that subject to numbers, the programme will start in September 2017 [or alternatively January 2018].
+It is anticipated that subject to numbers, the programme will start in September 2019.
 For this to proceed, anyone who is interested in studying this programme will need to register their intention to do so as soon as possible with a view to being interviewed by the University before the end of this academic year.
 The date of this interview is to be confirmed.

 What will I study on this course?

 Year One Topics Include: Leadership & Management Skills, Leadership & HR Strategy, Power & Constraint: The Strategic Context & Resourcing & Talent Management.

 Year Two Topics Include: Research methods for HR, Managing the Employment Relationship, Managing Reward & Learning & Talent Development.

 Year Three: Dissertation [Masters 20,000 words] or Management Report [Post Graduate Diploma 8,000 words].
 You will be supported by a LSBU supervisor while you undertake these modules.

 Please Note: The PG Diploma will only be offered as a fall back provision for students who are unable to complete the Masters due to extenuating circumstances and will not incur a fee reduction.